jhqtok/ExperimentFramework/docs/user-guide/timeout-enforcement.md

 **Symptom**: `TimeoutException` thrown despite `FallbackToDefault` action.

 **Solutions:**
-1. Verify `OnErrorRedirectAndReplayDefault()` is configured
+1. Verify `OnErrorRedirectAndReplayControl()` is configured
-2. Check that default trial is properly registered
+2. Check that control condition is properly registered
-3. Ensure default trial doesn't also timeout
+3. Ensure control condition doesn't also timeout

 ## See Also